 Why Agisoft might not be a fit for you

 Agisoft is a paid service, ranging from $179 to $3,499.
 Like the other softwares, the more you pay, the more you receive.
-However in this case, you only have two options: Pay $179 for the processing tool — allowing you to take your drone imagery and create a model — or pay $3,499 for the full package which includes tools that may not be relevant to you as a drone pilot such as 3D modeling texture tools used for industries like video game design.
+However in this case, you only have two options.
+You might pay $179 for the processing tool — allowing you to take your drone imagery and create a model.
+Otherwise you’ll pay $3,499 for the full package which includes tools that may not be relevant to you as a drone pilot such as 3D modeling texture tools used for industries like video game design.

 Unlike the other companies listed here, Agisoft is a Russian company.
 For those wishing to use products made in the United States, avoid this one.